Otto Budig Theater

 Mary Jo Minerich, a GBBN designer who worked extensively on the project, said, “Cincinnati Shakespeare Company performs classical theater for contemporary audiences, and that’s why a contemporary design was appropriate.
 As we considered the exterior of the building, we also wanted to be sensitive to the historical context, harmonious with the surroundings, and design a structure that would be seen and felt as something different while meeting the budget constraints.”

-That’s where approximately 5,400 sq. ft. of Petersen’s 24 gauge PAC-CLAD 7/8-in.
+That’s where approximately 5,400 sq. ft. of Petersen’s PAC-CLAD 7/8-in.
 Corrugated Panels in two colors for the theater’s roofs and walls played an important role.
-The roof is comprised of three intersecting triangular-shaped sections finished in Champagne Metallic and Custom Metallic Bronze colors.
-The corrugated exterior wall cladding relies on perforated panels that add significant architectural interest and impact.
+The roof is comprised of three intersecting triangular-shaped steel sections finished in Champagne Metallic and Custom Metallic Bronze colors.
+The corrugated exterior aluminum wall cladding relies on perforated panels that add significant architectural interest and impact.

 The design of the structure required review and approval by Cincinnati’s Historic Conservation Board.
 “The shape of the building and the roof slopes connects to a number of other structures in the historic area,” said Steve Karoly, a GBBN project architect who also was an integral part of the project.
 “And there are a number of other metal applications and influences in the neighborhood that relate as well.”